Thomas Muster: Pro tour

 In 1995, Muster won the Austrian Sportsman of the Year award for the second time.

-Muster continued to rack up clay-court victories in 1996.
+He continued to rack up clay-court victories in 1996.
 He won seven tournaments, six of them titles he successfully defended after winning them the year before.
 These 1996 tournament victories included his third Monte Carlo title, where he defeated clay court specialist Albert Costa in the final, and his third Italian Open title, defeating Richard Krajicek in the final.
 Muster's win–loss record on clay in 1996 was an impressive 46–3.
 This made his 1995–96 record on the surface 111–5, which was, at the time, the best two-year clay-court record since the open era began in 1968.
-Despite Muster's continued dominance on clay-courts in 1996, he was upset in the Round of 16 at the 1996 French Open, losing to eventual finalist Michael Stich.
-In July 1996, in the final of the 1996 Mercedes Cup in Stuttgart, Muster defeated the French Open champion Yevgeny Kafelnikov in three straight sets.
+Despite Muster's continued dominance on clay-courts in 1996, he was upset in the Round of 16 at the 1996 French Open, losing to eventual finalist Michael Stich in four sets.
+In July 1996, in the final of the 1996 Mercedes Cup in Stuttgart, Muster defeated newly crowned French Open champion Yevgeny Kafelnikov in three straight sets.

 In February 1996, Muster attained the world no. 1 ranking for the first time.
 He held the ranking initially for just one week, and then regained it for five weeks over March and April 1996.
-The validity of Muster's number one ranking was called into question by top Americans Pete Sampras and Andre Agassi, who argued that he had achieved the top spot based almost solely on his clay court results, although Muster had beaten Sampras on indoor carpet at the 1995 Masters event in Germany, and Agassi had only won tournaments on hardcourt in 1995.
+The validity of Muster's number one ranking was called into question by top Americans Pete Sampras and Andre Agassi, who argued that he had achieved the top spot based almost solely on his clay court results, although Muster had beaten Sampras on indoor carpet at the 1995 Masters event in Essen, Germany, and Agassi had only won tournaments on hardcourt in 1995.

 In 1997, Muster enjoyed the best results of his career on hardcourt.
 He reached the semifinals of the 1997 Australian Open, losing to eventual champion Pete Sampras.
 He then went on to win the tournament in Dubai, defeating Goran Ivanišević in the final.
-Muster went on to win his biggest title on hardcourt at the 1997 Miami Masters, the same tournament where his career had nearly ended eight years earlier, by defeating Sergi Bruguera in three straight sets in the final, after Bruguera had defeated Sampras in the semifinals.
-Muster was also the runner-up at the Cincinnati Masters, where he lost in the final to Sampras.
-He achieved a 29–8 win–loss record on hardcourt during 1997, although he only won nine out of 18 matches on clay in the same year.
-Muster's 1997 French Open campaign ended in the third round, when the unseeded Gustavo Kuerten, then ranked at 66 in the world, defeated him.
-Kuerten went on to win the 1997 French Open title and usher in a new era on clay.
+Following a semifinal showing at the 1997 Newsweek Champions Cup and the State Farm Evert Cup in Indian Wells, California, Muster won his biggest title on hardcourt at the 1997 Miami Masters, the same tournament where his career had nearly ended eight years earlier.
+After a semifinal victory over Jim Courier—his third successive win over the American in early 1997—Muster defeated Sergi Bruguera in three straight sets in the final.
+Bruguera had defeated Sampras in the semifinals.